Genoil/ZECMiner/README.md

-## Genoil's ZEC miner
+# Genoil's ZEC miner

 This is an early (binary) release of my ZCash (ZEC) miner.
 I know better alternatives are already available or maybe even out as we speak, but this one is for the Windows crowd out there that want to mine on ZEC stratum pools from day one.

-# Options
+## Options
-command line options are very limited:
+Command line options are very limited:

 - help, h: show this help message
 - conn, c: set host